phrugsa-limbunlom/SeGAN/README.md

 ![image](https://github.com/user-attachments/assets/f580fe0a-8418-412c-9064-cba8db7b4f36)

-Conducted sentiment analysis on Microsoft headlines using the FINBERT model (pre-trained NLP model) from Hugging Face and integrated the sentiment scores with the Microsoft stock data to train the Generative Adversarial Networks model (GANs) for predicting daily closing prices of Microsoft Stock.
+Conducted sentiment analysis on Microsoft headlines using the FINBERT model (pre-trained NLP model) from Hugging Face and integrated the sentiment scores with the Microsoft stock data from the EIKON database by LESEG along with the historical stock index from Yahoo Finance.
+The final dataset was trained by the Generative Adversarial Networks (GANs) for predicting the daily closing prices of Microsoft Stock.

 ### Sentiment Analysis Using FINBERT